-The Rainbow Project is a health organisation that works to improve the physical, mental & emotional health and well-being of lesbian, gay, bisexual and/or transgender people in Northern Ireland.
+The Rainbow Project is a health organisation that works to improve the physical, mental & emotional health and wellbeing of LGBTQIA+ people in Northern Ireland.

 The Rainbow Project was established in 1994 by a group of volunteers who were concerned about the spread of HIV within the gay male population of Northern Ireland.

 These volunteers wanted to provide information and support to men who have sex with men (MSM) about HIV and AIDS (Acquired Immunodeficiency Syndrome).
 They carried out research within the gay and bisexual communities in order to find out what type of information and support services were required.

 As a result of this research, the project began to offer information on HIV/AIDS and other sexually transmitted infections (STIs), distributing safer sex materials and leaflets at commercial gay venues and LGBT events.

 Although our initial work was focused on HIV and STI prevention, it became clear that our service-users had additional support needs related to their physical health generally as well as mental & emotional well-being.
 As a result of working with the community, in 1998, The Rainbow Project developed a professional counselling service for gay and bisexual men and those questioning their sexual orientation.

 By 2003, The Rainbow Project had developed sufficient resources and governance to open a second centre in Northern Ireland’s second city, Derry/Londonderry and began delivering youth development services across the Foyle area.